 What Hackers Do with the Data They Collect

 Once hackers successfully steal sensitive data, they may use this data to blackmail a patient or a provider.
 Hackers know how to manipulate data.
 The success of the hacker undermines the reputation and competency of the health care provider and the clinic.

 When not implemented carefully, a telemedicine rollout can put patient data at risk.
 To perform a telehealth consultation, health care provider uses various applications, devices and software programs to connect with the patient.
 The devices health care provider uses for consults may belong to another medical professional or facility.
 Since the device might not belong to the provider, security assurances are difficult to make.
 Lags in security updates, insecure connections and a lack of visibility into public networks can lead to health system vulnerability.
 Once vulnerable, cybercriminals can infiltrate the core enterprise network.

 HIPAA’s Telemedicine Privacy Rule Guidelines

-HIPAA’s telemedicine Privacy Rule guidelines has been established for medical professional providing remote telehealth services to patients.
-It provide a roadmap to medical professionals for a safe, secure teleconsultation.
+HIPAA’s telemedicine Privacy Rule guidelines have been established for medical professionals providing remote telehealth services to patients.
+It provides a roadmap to medical professionals for safe, secure teleconsultation.

 HIPAA’s acceptance of communicating electronically protected health information (ePHI) at distance.
 Many medical professionals believe they are following HIPAA guidelines when ePHI at distance communication is solely between the patient and the physician.
 Ensuring direct, secure communication between the patient and the physician is vital.
 However, it is extremely important that the channel on which the communication is being transmitted is also secure.
 Especially if the healthcare organization and medical professional aim to comply with HIPAA’s telemedicine guidelines.